Florida Special Needs Trust Rules (2026) | Complete State Guide

 3. Giving your child a debit card linked to the trust account.
 The moment your child can swipe that card, the entire trust balance becomes a countable asset.
 Benefits gone.
 The trustee must control distributions.

 4. Never updating the trust as rules change.
 The rules around food purchases changed in 2024.
 ABLE account eligibility expanded in 2026.
-Florida updated its trust conversion law in 2025.
 A trust drafted five years ago may already be outdated.

 5. Not realizing first-party trusts pay Medicaid back at death.
 If the trust was funded with your child’s own money (from a settlement, inheritance, or work), Florida Medicaid gets reimbursed from whatever is left when your child dies.
 Families are often shocked by the amount.
 This is why moving money into an ABLE account — which has no payback in Florida — matters.

 6. Assuming a professional trustee is automatically safe.
-In 2025, a Florida-based trust company was charged with stealing over $100 million from disabled beneficiaries over 15 years.
+In 2025, a Florida-based nonprofit was charged with stealing over $100 million from disabled beneficiaries over approximately 16 years.
 Ask about insurance, audits, and financial controls before you hand over your child’s future.

 7. Waiting until after you die to set up the trust.
 If you’re reading this page, do it now.
 Not next year.
 Your estate plan, your will, your life insurance beneficiary designations — all of it needs to point to the trust before something happens to you.